Suyashtnt/dotfiles/README.md

 ## Inspired by

 - @sioodmy The basis of my original hyprland config.
 Helped a lot with nvidia.
 Stole a bit of their config for getting hyprland to work + some of their catppuccin modules
 - @rxyhn Their rices got me into ricing.
-I also may or may not have stolen a lot of my refactored config from them.
+I also may or may not have stolen a few (like 6) of their modules